“I am an optimist who worries a lot.”– Madeleine Albright

 A time for optimism?

 With the constant stream of bad news coming from all forms of media, it might seem difficult or even naïve to take an optimistic view of global events or of our own personal lives.
-Yet, history (and especially recent history) has shown that optimists usually win.
+Yet, history has shown that optimists usually win.
 Rather than thinking we have to make a choice between optimism and pessimism, we believe that Mr. Joel was showing us a better way: be an optimist who worries a lot.

 The same principle applies to your investment portfolio.
 We expect stock markets to increase over time and to generate higher returns than safer assets such as cash and Treasury bonds, but what if they don’t?
 As an optimist, you would allocate a portion of your wealth to equities so you can profit from the resilience that capitalism has demonstrated over the years.
-But as a worrier, you should also allocate a portion of your wealth to more secure assets such as bonds, in case the future of the stock market is not as rosy as its past.
+But as a worrier, you should also allocate a portion of your wealth to more secure assets such as shorter-term bonds, in case the future of the stock market is not as rosy as its past.

 Is it different this time?